-- 1. The student teacher shall be informed by the Cooperating Teacher and University Supervisor of any unsatisfactory performance.
-This shall be done through written evaluations, personal conferences and written documentation of any infractions of school policy or professionalism. - 2.
-If the infraction is deemed severe enough, termination of the student teacher placement may occur at this point.
-Otherwise, formal written suggestions for improvement will be given to the student teacher by the University Supervisor. - 3.
-After an appropriate time period, if the suggestions for improvement have not been implemented, action will be taken by the Director of Student Teaching and Field Experience in consultation with the Dean of the School of Education.
-The student teacher's placement may be altered, or the student teaching placement may be terminated and a failing grade assigned. - 4.
-If termination occurs, the student teacher will be notified in a written letter stating the decision, the reasons for that decision, and whether or not an opportunity for application to student teach again at a later date will be permitted.
+The clinical teacher shall be informed by the Cooperating Teacher and University Supervisor of any unsatisfactory performance.
+This shall be done through written evaluations, personal conferences and written documentation of any infractions of school policy or professionalism.
+If the infraction is deemed severe enough, termination of the clinical teacher placement may occur at this point.
+Otherwise, formal written suggestions for improvement will be given to the clinical teacher by the University Supervisor.

+After an appropriate time period, if the suggestions for improvement have not been implemented, action will be taken by the Director of Clinical Teaching and Field Experience in consultation with the Dean of the School of Education.
+The clinical teacher's placement may be altered, or the clinical teaching placement may be terminated and a failing grade assigned.
+If termination occurs, the clinical teacher will be notified in a written letter stating the decision, the reasons for that decision, and whether or not an opportunity for application to clinical teach again at a later date will be permitted.